 I was able to make a difference and believe every woman can do so in her capacity.
 We have the inherent ability to multitask and think laterally.
 On this Women’s Day, let us make use of this ability to forge ahead in what we are passionate about and move forward with conviction.

 Vanya Chandel - Founder, Forfurs

 We are presented with so many opportunities, that we can rise with others and not over.
 We are taught to fight for a certain spot to be successful when in reality we can just make space for others like us.
-Raising each other, co-existing and collaborating is truly how we bring change in our work environment.
+Raising each other, co-existing, and collaborating is truly how we bring change in our work environment.

 I run a business where we require artisans in our workshop.
 I try to do my bit by employing and training untrained woman artisans in my workshop.
 This is good not only for business as we can train them according to our requirement but also for the women as they now have financial independence and a steady income.
 I believe the easiest way to support someone is to give them a chance.

-Some of these “untrained” women have turned into a great asset to the company and it makes me proud when I see them excel in their work.
+Some of these “untrained” women have turned into great assets to the company and it makes me proud when I see them excel in their work.
 If you are in a position where you can help or support someone, you should just do it.
 I see so many capable women around me that just require a chance to prove themselves and I am so grateful that I am in a position where I can support other women.
-There are so many women that are coming up with their businesses and doing great in their respective fields, I think it’s time we support, encourage and empower each other.
+There are so many women that are coming up with their businesses and doing great in their respective fields, I think it’s time we support, encourage, and empower each other.